 We recommend that the mailbox migration project is performed first, before migrating archives.
 For guidance, refer to the migration guide that matches your scenario.
 For example, if your Source server is Exchange 2007 or later, refer to On-Premises Exchange (versions 2007 and later) to Microsoft 365 Migration Guide.

 If a mailbox migration project has already been performed, the same administrative credentials that you used during your mailbox migration project can be used for this project.
-It is likely that you have already performed all of the steps in each section, other than the MigrationWiz Steps.
+Likely, you have already performed all of the steps in each section, other than the MigrationWiz Steps.
 Proceed to the MigrationWiz section of this guide.

-Important: If the In-Place Archive mailbox being migrated is more then 100 GB in size and auto expanding archiving is enabled for the In-Place Archive mailbox in the destination tenant, the migration may take 30 days or more to complete due to the auto expanding archiving process not making space available immediately in the destination archive mailbox when moving data.
+If the In-Place Archive mailbox being migrated is more than 100 GB in size and auto-expanding archiving is enabled for the In-Place Archive mailbox in the destination tenant, the migration may take 30 days or more to complete due to the auto-expanding archiving process not making space available immediately in the destination archive mailbox when moving data.
 If you have additional questions, please contact BitTitan support.

 If you have already completed a mailbox migration project against this Source environment, these steps will already have been completed.